We’ve been told since we were children that multivitamins are good for us and that they help us get all the daily vitamins we need. But is that true?

-Turns out that while multivitamins are the most-purchased dietary supplement in the U.S. — almost 50 percent of adults take them daily — it’s not likely that they improve brain health.
+Turns out that while multivitamins are the most-purchased dietary supplement in the U.S. — almost 50 percent of adults take them regularly — it’s not likely that they improve brain health.

 Read Should You Take a Multivitamin for Your Brain Health? to learn more about potential benefits